nextflow-io/training/docs/nf_customize/03_execution.md

 SAMPLE3_SE,path/to/sample3_R1.fastq.gz,
 ```

-The pipeline will auto-detect whether a sample is single- or paired-end and if a sample has been sequenced more than once using the information provided in the samplesheet.

-!!! question "Exercise"

-    Within the `data` folder there are three sets of paired-end reads for gut, liver, and lung samples.
-Create a samplesheet for this data.

-    First, create a `.csv` file named `samplesheet.csv`:

-    ```bash
-    code samplesheet.csv
-    ```

-    Next, add the header line, and, for each sample, an id and the complete paths to the paired-end reads:

-    ```csv title="samplesheet.csv"
-    sample,fastq_1,fastq_2
-    gut,/workspace/gitpod/nf-customize/data/gut_1.fq.gz,/workspace/gitpod/nf-customize/data/gut_2.fq.gz
-    liver,/workspace/gitpod/nf-customize/data/liver_1.fq.gz,/workspace/gitpod/nf-customize/data/liver_2.fq.gz
-    lung,/workspace/gitpod/nf-customize/data/lung_1.fq.gz,/workspace/gitpod/nf-customize/data/lung_2.fq.gz
-    ```

-    **Make sure you save this file in your working directory (`/workspace/gitpod/nf-customize/`)**

 ### `--outdir`

 The `--output` parameter is used to name the output directory where the results will be saved.
 It takes a string as its input.